Mohamed-H-Y0USEF/Ask.fm/README.md

 1. Enter `2` in the menu to select the "Sign up" option.
 2. You will be prompted to provide the following information for your new account:

-   - **Enter User Name (No Space):** Choose a username for your new account.
+   - **Enter User Name (No Space , start without number):** Choose a username for your new account.
 Ensure that it does not contain spaces.
    - **Enter Password:** Set a password for your account.
    - **Allow Anonymous Questions (0 or 1):** You can choose whether to allow anonymous questions (0 for no, 1 for yes).
 This option determines if other users can ask you questions without revealing their identity.